matheusdallrosa/voronoi-diagram-construction/README.md

 Unordered to-do list:
 * Translate all the comments to english.
-* References to the papers i've read to make this project.
 * Make a suit of test to make code refactoring.
+* Create a .h file of the fortune's algorithm implemented on fortune.cpp files.
 * Makefile.

 # Fortune's algorithm